RAF Boulmer: ASACS Engineering and Logistics Squadron

-Elements of the ASACS Engineering and Logistics Squadron, which come under the control of the ASACS Force Commander (Station Commander RAF Boulmer) provide engineering support to the base.
+Elements of the ASACS Engineering and Logistics Squadron, which come under the control of the ASACS Force Commander provide engineering support to the base.

 Other facilities

 RAF Boulmer also has a 25 m shooting range that is often used by Air Cadets of Durham / Northumberland Wing, ATC using the L98A2 Cadet GP Rifle.
 The station is the location of a Met Office automatic weather reporting station, used in the extended Shipping Forecast broadcast on BBC Radio 4.